-The Radenso XP has GPS, which makes users aware of speed and red light cameras.
+The Radenso XP has GPS, which makes users aware of the speed and red-light cameras.
 It can also store 200 locations that could be ignored should the vehicle pass by them.
 However, the radar detector gets points off for its ease of use.

 Although the labels are legible and complete on the exterior of the Radenso XP, using it is a different matter.
 This is easier to those with previous experience in radar detectors, and even then one may need to consult a manual.
 It at least has a better display than competitors.